Fintrux-personal-priv/updated_EURIBOR/README.md

 # Merkle Tree Verification Circuit for Secure MPC Protocol

 This project implements a Circom circuit for verifying membership in a Merkle tree, a crucial component of a secure Multi-Party Computation (MPC) protocol designed for the confidential aggregation of financial data (e.g., interest rates) among participating banks.
-The circuit ensures that secret shares distributed among banks are correctly included in a Merkle tree, providing integrity and confidentiality guarantees as part of the broader protocol outlined in **"FormalDescriptionProtocol_EURIBOR.pdf."**
+The circuit ensures that secret shares distributed among banks are correctly included in a Merkle tree, providing integrity and confidentiality guarantees as part of the broader protocol outlined in **"FormalDescriptionProtocol\_EURIBOR.pdf."**

+---

 ## Table of Contents

 - [Overview](#overview)
 - [Project Structure](#project-structure)
 - [Circuit Description](#circuit-description)